Jimskapt/rust-book-fr/FRENCH/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 into scope with `use`, which is unidiomatic</span>
 -->

-<span class="caption">Encart 7-13 : importer la fonction
+<span class="caption">Encart 7-13 : Importer la fonction
 `ajouter_a_la_liste_attente` dans la portée avec `use`, ce qui n'est pas idéal
 </span>